-Kim Kardashian Soaks Up The Sun In A Tiny Black Bikini In ‘Paradise’
+Kim Kardashian Soaks Up The Sun In A Tiny Black Bikini In 'Paradise'

 "One of the most beautiful and gorgeous queen of the day ever I seen," another Instagram user complimented with a single flame.

-“The SKY looks amazing and so do you Kimberly,” a fourth wrote on the update.
+"The SKY looks amazing and so do you Kimberly," a fourth wrote.